YanKlInnomme/FoundryVTT-k4lt/README.md

 ## Version 5.0.1.0
  * Fixed the Non-Player Character sheet display
  * Added additional macros:
-    - `Enhanced Fog of War Reset`: Resets the fog of war data for all scenes.
+    - `Enhanced Fog of War Reset`: Resets the fog of war data for all scenes
-    - `Extinguish All Scene Lights`: Turns off all lights in the current scene.
+    - `Extinguish All Scene Lights`: Turns off all lights in the current scene
-    - `Flickering Light Horror Effect`: Adds a flickering light effect to create a horror ambiance.
+    - `Flickering Light Horror Effect`: Adds a flickering light effect to create a horror ambiance
-    - `Ignite All Scene Lights`: Turns on all lights in the current scene.
+    - `Ignite All Scene Lights`: Turns on all lights in the current scene
-    - `NPC Token Rotation Lock`: Locks the rotation of NPC tokens (Rotation Off).
+    - `NPC Token Rotation Lock`: Locks the rotation of NPC tokens (Rotation Off)
-    - `NPC Token Rotation Unlock`: Unlocks the rotation of NPC tokens (Rotation On).
+    - `NPC Token Rotation Unlock`: Unlocks the rotation of NPC tokens (Rotation On)
-    - `Random Token Scatter`: Randomly scatters selected tokens across the current scene.
+    - `Random Token Scatter`: Randomly scatters selected tokens across the current scene
-    - `Randomize Pulse Light Settings`: Randomizes pulse light settings for varied lighting effects in the current scene.
+    - `Randomize Pulse Light Settings`: Randomizes pulse light settings for varied lighting effects in the current scene
-    - `Remove All PC Tokens`: Removes all player character tokens from the current or all scenes.
+    - `Remove All PC Tokens`: Removes all player character tokens from the current or all scenes
-    - `Remove Orphaned Tokens`: Removes orphaned tokens (tokens without actors) from all scenes.
+    - `Remove Orphaned Tokens`: Removes orphaned tokens (tokens without actors) from all scenes
-    - `Validate Actor Images`: Checks and automatically repairs broken images for Actors and their Tokens.
+    - `Validate Actor Images`: Checks and automatically repairs broken images for Actors and their Tokens

 ## Version 5.0.2.1
  * Minor corrections in the CSS file